 Conference proposals for the Modern Modeling Methods conference may fall into one (or more) of four categories: Methodological Innovation, Methodological Application, Methodological Illustration, or Methodological Evaluation.
 Methodological Innovation proposals introduce a new technique.
 Methodological Evaluation proposals present the results of empirical research evaluating a methodology.
 Most often, these will involve simulation studies.
-Methodological Application proposals present the technique was used.
+Methodological Application proposals present the methods and results of a real research study in which the technique was used.
 Methodological Illustration proposals provide a pedagogical illustration of when and how to use the technique; these papers are designed to help the audience be able to implement the technique themselves.
 Methodological Research proposals should be no longer than 1000 words and should include purpose, background, methods, results, discussion, and significance.
 Methodological Illustration papers should be no longer than 1,000 words and should include a description of the methodology to be illustrated as well as an outline of the paper/talk.